scwood/simple-promise/README.md

 This is small [Promises/A+](https://promisesaplus.com) implementation that I wrote to try and understand promises a little better.
-All tests pass and I tried to make it as understandable as possible!
+All tests pass and I tried to make it as simple as possible!

 See it in action: